 During the last 27 years, we’ve certified over 130,000 health, nutrition, and fitness professionals.
 Each month, we recognize one of our distinguished graduates who use what they have learned to inspire others and make a difference.

-Meet our graduate for the month of February, Dr. Maria Banks, an AFPA certified Prenatal and Postnatal Fitness Specialist
+Meet our graduate for the month of February, Dr. Maria Banks, an AFPA certified Prenatal and Postpartum Fitness Specialist

 How did you initially become interested in health and fitness?

 I initially became interested in health and fitness during my freshman year of college.
 I majored in rehabilitation sciences, as I have always been interested in health and helping others.
 I decided that I should pay more attention to my health if I was going to help others in the health field.
 During my freshman year, I started exercising more and gained a major appreciation for fitness.